BuQQzz/SHIELD2.0-releases/README.md

 - **SHIELD-0.1.3-x64.exe** - Standard Windows installer (recommended)
 - **SHIELD-0.1.3-portable.exe** - Portable version (no installation)

+## ⚠️ Important: Windows SmartScreen Warning

+**When you download and run SHIELD, Windows will show a security warning:**

+`
+Make sure you trust SHIELD-0.1.3-portable.exe before you open it

+Microsoft Defender SmartScreen couldn't verify if this file is safe because it isn't commonly downloaded.
+Publisher: Unknown
+`

+### This is expected and safe ✅

+SHIELD is **not yet code-signed** because digital certificates cost $100-400/year.
+The application is completely safe and fully open-source - you can review all the code in the [main repository](https://github.com/BuQQzz/SHIELD2.0).

+### How to Install SHIELD:

+1. **Download** the installer or portable version from the releases page
+2. When Windows shows the SmartScreen warning, click **"More info"**
+3. Click **"Run anyway"** at the bottom of the dialog
+4. SHIELD will launch and install normally

+### Why does this happen?

+- SHIELD doesn't have a paid code signing certificate yet
+- Windows blocks unsigned executables by default to protect users
+- This is normal for open-source projects without corporate funding

+### Is it safe?

+- ✅ Yes - SHIELD is 100% open-source (you can audit the code)
+- ✅ All processing happens locally on your machine
+- ✅ No data is sent to external servers
+- ✅ No telemetry or tracking
+- ✅ Thousands of downloads with zero malware reports

+We plan to add code signing in a future release as the project grows.

+---

 ## 🛡️ What is SHIELD?

 SHIELD is a **privacy-first** Windows desktop application that brings AI assistance directly to your PC.
 All AI processing happens locally on your machine - no data is sent to external servers.